 I partially grew up in Bonny Doon, California, and I've been doing computer work since 1997.

-I spent most of my twenties working as a software test guy at Santa Cruz Operation and VMware.
-I've worked at Hitachi Data Systems since 2010.
+I spent most of my twenties working as a software dude at Santa Cruz Operation and VMware.
+I've worked for Hitachi since 2010.

 Hitachi Data Systems gave me this award for writing a

 It worked by watching the source code control system, and every time it saw a commit, it'd update the checked out files, compile the plug-in (by running build scripts written by others), re-install a NetBackup Master server and two Media servers, install the plug-in, test a backup and restore through the plug-in and check the restored data's integrity.
 It showed its results on a dynamic Web page.

 The system ran on OpenBSD and was mostly written in Tcl and Expect, though the NetBackup computers it controlled were RHEL 5 and Win2k8.

 VMware paid for me to take some classes while I worked there.
 I took a Virtual Infrastructure 3 class and was given this certificate.
 The class was taught by Kirk Lacewell; he really knew a lot about ESX.

 I'm familiar with Windows Server operating systems through Windows Server 2012 R2.
 I have a classic Microsoft MCP certificate for Windows NT Server 4.0.